-- 14. Animals will not be permitted in areas immediately outside the show ring except in designated aisles leading to and from the show ring. - 15.
-Only the following bedding materials may be used: Dairy Cattle/Dairy Goats straw; Beef tanbark; Meat Goats/Sheep straw/wood shavings, Swine wood shavings. - 16.
-Animals may not be tied out unless specifically allowed per Division Rules. - 17.
-Animals not winning any awards may be paid a transportation allowance at the discretion of the Superintendent. - 18.
+- 14. ONLY scales owned by the Maryland State Fair & Agricultural Society, Inc. are permitted on the Society's property. - 15.
+Animals will not be permitted in areas immediately outside the show ring except in designated aisles leading to and from the show ring. - 16.
+Only the following bedding materials may be used: Dairy Cattle/Dairy Goats straw; Beef tanbark; Meat Goats/Sheep straw/wood shavings, Swine wood shavings; Horses straw. - 17.
+Animals may not be tied out unless specifically allowed per Division Rules. - 18.
+Animals not winning any awards may be paid a transportation allowance at the discretion of the Superintendent. - 19.
 Special recognition will be awarded to the 4-H/FFA County/City maintaining the most attractive and neatest stall and aisles in the Dairy, Beef, Sheep, Swine, Goat and Horse Divisions.
 The total number of counties will be divided into three balanced groups for Dairy and Beef and two groups for Sheep, Swine, Horses and Goats.
 Superintendents will announce the grouping on Friday.
-Score criteria: (a) Decoration and attractiveness of exhibit (individual identification 4-H signs) 20 points; (b) Clean, neat and presentable exhibit (outside, feed aisle, walkway and animal) 60 points; (c) Cooperation with Fair management and promptness in show ring which contributes to the success of the show 20 points. - 19.
-Exhibitors must comply with the "Maryland Animal Health Fair and Show Requirements" as determined by the Maryland Department of Agriculture. - 20.
-Exhibitors must comply with the "Maryland 4-H Code of Animal Science Ethics"/"FFA Code of Ethics" and the "Fair Rules and Regulations". - 21.
+Score criteria: (a) Decoration and attractiveness of exhibit (individual identification 4-H signs) 20 points; (b) Clean, neat and presentable exhibit (outside, feed aisle, walkway and animal) 60 points; (c) Cooperation with Fair management and promptness in show ring which contributes to the success of the show 20 points. - 20.
+Exhibitors must comply with the "Maryland Animal Health Fair and Show Requirements" as determined by the Maryland Department of Agriculture. - 21.
+Exhibitors must comply with the "Maryland 4-H Code of Animal Science Ethics" FFA Code of Ethics" and the "Fair Rules and Regulations". - 22.
 It is the responsibility of each exhibitor to properly feed & water their exhibit animals.
 The withholding of water from animals is considered unethical and unlawful.
-Any animal not properly cared for as determined by the fair review board and/or fair veterinarian, may be removed from the fairgrounds, with all premiums and awards forfeited or subjected to other sanctions. - 22.
+Any animal not properly cared for as determined by the fair review board and/or fair veterinarian, may be removed from the fairgrounds, with all premiums and awards forfeited or subjected to other sanctions. - 23.
 If an animal wins a class or division, that animal MUST enter the championship drive/class or will forfeit all premiums and awards.
-4-H/FFA Grand Champion Market Beef Steer, Dairy Steer, Market Goat, Market Lamb, Market Hog, Capon and Rabbit must be sold through the Youth Livestock Sale.
+4-H/FFA Grand Champion Market Beef Steer, Dairy Steer, Market Goat, Market Lamb, and Market Hog, must be sold through the Youth Livestock Sale.
 Refer to complete Youth Livestock Sale Rules in Division X Special 4-H Programs.